Complete sequence of Thai Massage with a duration of one hour and a half.

 Good for the mind and body.
 Farm to table.

-Shyam Vallabhi Devi Dasi is an international yoga teacher and Ayurveda therapist who has dedicated over two decades to living and sharing the path of conscious, embodied healing.
+Shyam Vallabhi is an international yoga teacher, Ayurvedic therapist, and Thai Yoga Massage therapist who has dedicated more than two decades to living and sharing the path of yoga and traditional healing arts.

-She has been featured as a teacher at international festivals including Bali Spirit Festival, Cali Yoga Fest, Ecuador Yoga Festival, and Peru Yoga Festival.
+Shyam Vallabhi has been invited to teach at international festivals including Bali Spirit Festival, Cali Yoga Fest, Ecuador Yoga Festival, and Peru Yoga Festival.

-As founder of Yogendra Ashram in Cali, Colombia, and Dhanvantari Ayurveda & Panchakarma Center in Peru, she leads Ayurvedic trainings, Panchakarma programs, and yoga teacher trainings internationally—creating spaces where students reconnect with their natural rhythms and experience deep healing and integration.
+As the founder of Yogendra Ashram in Cali, Colombia, and the Dhanvantari Ayurveda and Panchakarma Center in Peru, she guides international yoga teacher trainings, therapeutic programs, retreats, and healing immersions focused on integral transformation.

 Chaitanya Nitai Das is an international yoga teacher with over 35 years of dedicated practice and teaching, rooted in the traditional path of Bhakti Yoga.